marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 ---

 This a collection of notes I have taken while debugging a regression of CERN PXE booting infrastructure, which followed the update to PXELINUX 6.03.
-I traversed the stack down to the network interface firmware, which reminded me of Eric Raymond's "The Cathedral and the Bazaar", where he explains why closing hardware driver's sources does not make much sense, and presents instead an intermediate model in-between open and closed source, i.e. having a closed source ROM and opening the interface to the ROM.
-I believe this experience is a good example of why this latter approach does nothing more than shifting the problem.
+This investigation brought me down the stack to the device firmware, reminding me of Eric Raymond's "The Cathedral and the Bazaar" and the problem of closed hardware drivers.
+The devices I was working with were not at End of Life, however not having access to firmware code brought my turnaround time for finding a long term fix from 24 hours to days.
+In the widget frosting OSS model, Raymond advocates for an intermediate approach between open and closed source, where there is a closed source ROM and an open interface to the ROM.
+I was essentially in this configuration, working on top of Universal Network Device Interface (UNDI).
+Unfortunately, still not enough to enable me to effectively do my job.

 Background and setup
 =======